Content and Form of This Book

 What is this book going to about?
 A lot of things, but not everything.
 There are some concepts that currently interest me most.
-They include: communication, human nature, empathy, power, and truth.
-This does not seem like too much.
+They include: communication, human nature, empathy, power, polarization, and truth.
+This may not seem like a lot.
 However, it turns out that when I start thinking about these topics, many directly and indirectly related issues come to mind.
 My goal is to explore them all as much as I can, moving in whatever direction my mind wants to take.

-If you need an image to describe this book's structure, don't think of branches of a tree.
+If you need an image to describe this book's structure, don't think of tree branches.
 Look at the picture on the top of this page.
-This graphite on paper drawing was created in 2008 by Richard Giblett, and it is titled Mycelium Rhizome.
-As it happens, rhizome is a botanical term and an important concept within postmodernist philosophy.
-It is a great way to represent human nonlinear thinking.
+This graphite-on-paper drawing was created in 2008 by Richard Giblett, and it is titled Mycelium Rhizome.
+As it happens, "rhizome" is a botanical term and an important concept within postmodern philosophy.
+It is a great way to represent nonlinear thinking typical for human beings.

 Illustrations for this book come from: